youngkin/soccerstats/README.md

 Welcome to SoccerStats For Parents
 ----------------------------------------------------------------
-Welcome to SoccerStats For Parents on BitBucket
+Welcome to SoccerStats For Parents, an Android application for capturing simple statistics for childrens (primarily) matches.